ccollicutt/ccollicutt.github.io/_posts/2023-08-02-making-pod-security-standards-default.md

 ### Make the Restricted Pod Security Standard the Default

-Kyverno can mutate a request to create a ns and add a label to it.
+Kyverno can mutate a request to create a namespace and add a label to it.
 In this case we're telling it to add the label `pod-security.kubernetes.io/enforce: restricted` so that the pod security admission controller will enforce the Pod Security Standards on the namespace, in this case it will "enforce" the "restricted" profile.

 ### Configuring Kyverno to Add the Label to Namespaces

-Add the ClusterPolicy to Kyverno:
+* Add the ClusterPolicy to Kyverno

+>NOTE: In the "real world" we'd probably want to exclude some namespaces, but, again, only new namespaces will be affected by this policy.

 ```
 cat <<EOF | kubectl apply -f -